andrealoisio/github-scraper/README.md

 All the endpoints will be available on http://localhost:8080/q/swagger-ui/

-The http://localhost:8080/scrape endpoint is responsible for starting the scraping process, every time you call this endpoint the application will retrieve 100 repositories from Github API and store them on the database as well as the users that own that repositories.
+The http://localhost:8080/scrape endpoint is responsible for starting the scraping process, every time you call this endpoint the application will retrieve 100 repositories from Github API and store them in the database as well as the users that own that repositories.
+So if you want to schedule a regular job for scraping you can use a cronjob with curl.

 ### Stop the applications and removing the volumes used to store data